NicholasLund5/fall25-csc-bioinf/week3/report.md

 Step 3 (Evalutate.sh):
    Very similar to deliverable 1, just run both python and codon tests

+All tests:
+test_distances
+test_upgma
+test_neighbor_joining
+Have been ported and are working in both Codon and Python

 Time to complete: 8 hours (ish)